How to get your full tenancy deposit back

 Not all landlords will offer tenants a copy of the inventory when they move in.
 But if they don't, ask for one.
 The inventory is arguably the biggest factor in getting your deposit back because it's an official record of the state and contents of the property before you lived there.

-The key is to have a close look at the inventory when you move in.
-Make sure all tenants are aware of what belongs to the landlord and take extra care of those items so there's nothing to complain about on moving day.
+Look closely at the inventory when you move in.
+Make sure all tenants are aware of what belongs to the landlord and take extra care of those items so there's nothing to complain about after you've moved out.

 Again, your landlord or estate agent may employ a third-party inventory company to compile the inventory when you're moving in and out.

-While these people are impartial (they won't take sides in an argument, they'll just call it how they see it), you are able to challenge the inventory if you think a mistake has been made.
+While these people are impartial, you can challenge the inventory if you think a mistake has been made.
 Watch out for terms like "fair wear and tear" because they are subject to interpretation.

 -